stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 This style of coding makes refactoring pretty much impossible, and it also makes it hard to understand how a class is intended to be used.
 If the intention is that users of your class just call one or two methods, those are the only ones that should be public (and your tests should only use those methods, too).

 Consider our `ReturnProcessor` example from above.
-Suppose the method users call is called `process!`, and it does two things: charge the customer for unpaid items, and record the return has having been processed.
+Suppose the method users call is called `process!`, and it does two things: charge the customer for unpaid items, and record the return as having been processed.
 It uses a private method—`record_return`—and another service object—`checkout_service`—to do this.

 ```ruby
 class ReturnProcessor